PEAK-Legacy/PyDicia/README.txt

     TransactionDateTime : datetime.datetime(2007, 7, 4, 17, 32, 21)
     PostmarkDate        : datetime.date(2007, 7, 5)

-The ``Status`` object should support all output fields supported by DAZzle;
-see the documentation for details.
+The ``Status`` object should support all output fields supported by DAZzle; see the DAZzle documentation for details.
 The non-string fields shown above are the only ones which are postprocessed to specialized Python objects; the rest are kept as strings or Unicode values.
 The ``ErrorCode`` field is computed by extracting the integer portion of any rejection code.
 It is ``None`` in the case of a successful live print, and ``0`` in the case of a successful test print.
 See the DAZzle XML interface documentation for a description of other error codes.

-Note that fields with ``None`` values are not included in the ``str()`` of a ``Status`` object, for a more compact representation, which is why none of the statuses displayed above.
+Note that for a more compact presentation, attributes with ``None`` values are not included in the ``str()`` of a ``Status`` object, which is why the statuses displayed above show different sets of fields.
+The attributes, however, always exist; they simply have ``None`` as their value.

 Invoking DAZzle
 ===============

-In the simplest case, invoking a batch's ``.run()`` method will launch a local copy of DAZzle on a temporary file containing the batch's XML, wait for DAZzle to exit, then process status updates from the output file and return DAZzle's return code.
+In the simplest case, invoking a batch or shipment objects ``.run()`` method will launch a local copy of DAZzle on a temporary file containing the batch's XML, wait for DAZzle to exit, then process status updates from the output file and return DAZzle's return code.
+(Or a list of return codes, in the case of a ``Shipment``.)

 If you are using this approach, you may wish to include ``~DAZzle.Prompt`` (which keeps end-user prompts to a minimum) and ``DAZzle.AutoClose`` (so that